 Which parts of the wedding do they capture?

 Again, this can also be dependent on what package you choose to purchase.
 There are usually 3 standard parts of the traditional wedding day: pre-wedding preparation, the wedding ceremony, and the wedding reception.
 If your wedding strays from this format, it might be a good idea to get some clarity on how they plan to document it.

 What is their style of videography?

-There are a few different styles that have developed during the progression of wedding videography.
+There are a few different styles that have developed in the recent years of wedding filming.
 Typically, we categorize them into 2 major groups: Documentary and Cinematic.

 - Documentary: This is just as it sounds.
 The videographer is there to document the day with very little or no additives.
 Maybe you recognize this style from your parent’s wedding VHS tape… if people still watch those.

-- Cinematic: The newer more flashy style that has developed in the videography scene.
-Video is usually cut up in a highlight-style, artistic way.
+- Cinematic: The newer more flashy style that has developed in the wedding videography scene.
+Video is usually cut up in an artistic, highlight-style.
 Features extra shots of clothing, decor, and stylistic poses often set to music.
 It’s not for everyone, so acquaint yourself with it if you haven’t already.

 Every videographer has their own unique style, so it’s a good idea to demo some of their material beforehand.

 Does the final video use vows & toasts or is it more of a music video?